Motivating different personality types

 Personality tests can be administered at any time - even as part of your onboarding process.
 Have your employees complete one online and get the results within minutes.
 An awareness of what your employee holds as a moral belief, what fills her with passion, what behaviour she can’t stand and what their own behavioural habits are is enlightening for both of you.

-Take these insights one step further and arrange a personality-type education seminar for the entire office.
+Take these insights one step further and host a personality-type education workshop for your team.
 Without having to point out an example in the office of every personality type, your employees are likely to recognize traits and behaviours in themselves and in their co-workers.
 An awareness of how to interact with and motivate co-workers is invaluable.

 Personalities can be categorized in many ways: for a detailed analysis of the psychological traits in your employees, you can have them complete the Myers Briggs Personality Test.
 However, even simpler surveys can provide you with useful insights into the relative preferences, traits, and attitudes of your staff.